 The Senior Legal Helpline helps older persons age with dignity and security by making civil legal help more accessible.
 This project will protect and enhance the essential rights and benefits of older persons in Davidson and contiguous counties.

-St. Luke’s Senior Programs provides older adults with food security, hunger relief, enrichment, socialization and supportive care through mobile meals, food boxes, community events, mental health support, volunteer opportunities and free tax preparation.
+St. Luke’s Senior Programs provides older adults with food security, hunger relief and supportive care through mobile meals, food boxes, community events, mental health support, volunteer opportunities and free tax preparation.

 Black Mental Health Village and Nana’s Circle support older adults raising children under eighteen through case management, trauma-informed mental health support, peer connection, and education.
 Healing circles, therapy sessions, and training workshops reduce isolation, ease caregiver stress, and build resilience.
 Nana’s Circle programming nurtures intergenerational healing and empowers families to grow stronger across generations.